Statistical Inference for Oscillation Processes: Introduction

-As a by product of this paper we obtain also an alternative method for nonlinear phase estimation in the case where $f(x) = \cos(x)$ is known.
-This topic is a key step in several applications - for example the estimation of the nonlinear phase is often the first step for detection of phase synchronization of chaotic oscillators (cf. Pikovsky et.al., 2001); it is used in neuroscience for the investigation of functional coupling of different brain regions (cf. Fell and Axmacher, 2011), and in engineering for channel decoding (c.f.
-Chen et.al., 2003).
-The keywords in these papers are ``nonlinear phase'' or ``instantaneous frequency'' (meaning the derivative of the phase).
-Furthermore, the estimation of instantaneous frequencies is a key step in the widely used empirical mode decomposition introduced by Huang et.al.
-(1998).
+As a by-product we also obtain a method for nonlinear phase estimation in the case where $f(x) = \cos(x)$ is known.
+Such an estimator is needed in several applications - for example for the detection of phase synchronization of chaotic oscillators (cf. Pikovsky et.al., 2001); in neuroscience for the investigation of functional coupling of different brain regions (cf. Fell and Axmacher, 2011), and in engineering for channel decoding (Chen et.al., 2003).
+Furthermore, the estimation of instantaneous frequencies is a key step in the widely used empirical mode decomposition (cf. Huang et.al., 1998).

 Traditional approaches for phase estimation are based on the Hilbert transform (cf. Pikovsky et.al., 2001) or the Wavelet transform (c.f.
 Grossmann et.al., 1989).
 In practice, these methods often fail not only in situations of fast varying frequencies but also in cases where the signal is corrupted by noise.
-In the more statistically oriented literature the maximum of the periodogram is used inspired by the work of Hannan (1973).
-In the case of a time varying hidden frequency one may use this method on rolling data windows (c.f.
-Paraschakis and Dahlhaus, 2011).
-An overview on the large literature in this case can be found in Quinn and Hannan (2001) (see in particular the comments on pp. 21-25 on time varying frequencies).
-Phase estimation with a GSSM has been used in the context of communication systems in Amblard (2003) in combination with a different model for the state and $f(x) = \cos(x)$.
-Thus the method is not entirely new - but it seems to be largely unknown in statistics and in the areas mentioned above.
-We demonstrate in Section~\ref{sec:NoisyRoessler} that the method can successfully be applied for analyzing a noisy R\"{o}ssler attractor.
+In such a situation statistical methods such as variants of Hannan's hidden frequency approach or the method of this paper are beneficial.
+Phase estimation with a GSSM has been used in Tsakonas et.al.
+(2008), in the context of communication systems in Amblard (2003), and in the context of audio processing in Dubois and Davy (2007) - in all cases in combination with a different model for the state and only for $f(x) = \cos(x)$ (i.e. in particular under the assumption that $f$ is known).

-In Section~\ref{sec:BasicIdea} we describe the general ideas and the pitfals of identifiabily while in Section~\ref{sec:Identifiability} we prove identifiability for a specific state model.
-For inference, we propose in Section~\ref{sec:SSM} an efficient (fixed-lag) Rao-Blackwellized particle smoother that combines the Kalman smoother and a sequential particle smoother.
-Applications to a R\"{o}ssler attractor and to ECG data are presented in Section~\ref{sec:SimulationsExamples} followed by some concluding remarks in Section~\ref{sec:Conclusion}.
+As mentioned above, Section~\ref{sec:Identifiability} contains identifiability and Section~\ref{sec:SSM} statistical inference in the framework of a GSSM.
+Nonlinear phase estimation in the special case $f(\cdot) = \cos(\cdot)$ is explored in a simulation study in Section~\ref{sec:SimulatedData} and for the nonlinear R\"{o}ssler-attractor in Section~\ref{sec:NoisyRoessler} followed by an application to ECG data in Section~\ref{sec:HumanECG}.
+Section~\ref{sec:Conclusion} contains concluding remarks and the appendices in Section~\ref{Appendix:Identifiability} and \ref{sec:Appendix2} the proofs.